Zen to Go Logo

 Mid-afternoon, to combat mental fatigue and recharge.

-Remember that it’s not about doing them all, but finding the one that works best for each person at any given moment.
-Experimenting is key.
+Remember, it’s not about doing them all, but finding the one that works best for each person at each moment.
+Experimentation is key.

 Breathing exercises you can do at your desk

-The good news is that you don’t need a special space, workout clothes, or even much time to recharge.
+The good news is that you don't need a special space, sportswear, or even much time to recharge.
 Your own desk can become your personal calm corner.
-Here we guide you through some breathing techniques designed just for the pace of office life.
+Here, we guide you through some breathing techniques designed just for the rhythm of office life.

-They are discreet yet incredibly powerful tools that your team can integrate into their daily routine, even while checking emails or waiting for that video call to start.
+They are discreet but incredibly powerful tools that your team can integrate into their daily routine, even while checking emails or waiting for that video call to start.

 Una persona sentada en un escritorio de oficina, practicando técnicas de respiración con calma y concentración.